 “[The 1951 Moton Student Strike] marked the start of the modern civil rights movement . . . [and] forever changed the landscape of American education.” – Don Baker, The Washington Post Magazine

-Farmville, Virginia’s former R.R.
-Moton High School, now the Moton Museum and a National Historic Landmark, is the student birthplace of America’s Civil Rights Revolution.
+Farmville, Virginia’s former Robert Russa Moton High School, now a National Historic Landmark and museum, is the student birthplace of America’s Civil Rights Revolution.

 From 1959 to 1964 Prince Edward County closed their public schools to avoid integration.
 The Supreme Court in Griffin v.
 Prince Edward (1964) ordered schools to reopen, declaring “the time for mere ‘deliberate speed’ has run out.”